HL7/davinci-ehrx/input/pagecontent/task.md

 The time-stamp specified would be the search result returned from the last search.

 The frequency of polling needs to be often enough to allow for timely response to changes, while not imposing too high a requirement on system performance.
-For Da Vinci, systems that use polling **SHALL** check for new/updated information at least once per business day and **SHOULD** check for information at least once per hour during normal hours of operation.
-Systems **SHOULD NOT** query more often than every 15 minutes unless there is an urgent change they are monitoring for.
+§task-1?^implementer^exchange:For Da Vinci, systems that use polling **SHALL** check for new/updated information at least once per business day and **SHOULD** check for information at least once per hour during
+§normal hours of operation.  §task-2?^implementer^exchange:Polling systems **SHOULD NOT** query more often than every 15 minutes unless there is an urgent change they are monitoring for.§

 The response would look like [this](Bundle-task-poll-response.html).